 - Remain calm and walk away if you spot stinging insects.

-There are several ways to treat bee stings at home, says Chan.
+There are several ways to treat bee stings at home, says Dr. Chan.
 For small local reactions, try cold compresses.

 For large local reactions, in addition to the cold compresses, you can elevate the limb if the sting is on an extremity.
 Nonsteroidal anti-inflammatory drugs such as ibuprofen can help relieve pain, and oral antihistamines or topical steroids can help relieve itching.